persteenolsen/spring-boot-3-mvc-security-starter-one/README.md

 - CRUD functionality

+- Learning about Spring Cookies - Take a look at SpringCookieController.java

+- Learning about Servlet Cookies - Take a look at ServletCookieController.java

 - A simple JSP file included with links for menu navigation

 - DevTools with Hot Reload when developing